HSBC to revamp business model as lower interest rates hit profit

 HSBC, which in common with other British lenders stopped paying dividends earlier this year at the request of regulators, said it would communicate a revised dividend policy - also in February.
 Analysts and investors fear the lender could cut payouts in the long run.

+“When we start paying distributions again, we’ll start conservatively and build from there,” Stevenson told investors on a conference call.

-Reporting by Sumeet Chatterjee in Hong Kong and Lawrence White in London; Additional reporting by Scott Murdoch in Hong Kong; Editing by Edwina Gibbs
+Reporting by Sumeet Chatterjee in Hong Kong and Lawrence White in London; Additional reporting by Scott Murdoch in Hong Kong; editing by Edwina Gibbs and Jason Neely

 Our Standards: The Thomson Reuters Trust Principles.